Table of Contents

 Stage 4: The cancer has spread beyond the bowel to other organs such as the lungs or liver.
 This is when cancer has metastasised.

-90% of bowel cancers can be treated successfully if detected early.
+Importantly, around 90% of bowel cancers can be treated successfully if detected early, highlighting the importance of regular screening and early intervention.

 Risk factors